WFPhantom/Balanced-Eternal/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Info**
-A clear and concise description of what the bug is, Modpack Version, Environment, etc
+A clear and concise description of what the bug is, Modpack Version, Environment, Modifications to Modpack, etc

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots (if applicable)**

 **latest.log (if applicable)**